microscopic-image-analysis/patt_mcmc/code/README.md

-### Overview of the Code Base
+### Overview of Code Base and Experiments

-This directory contains all the source code belonging to the paper "Parallel Affine Transformation Tuning of Markov Chain Monte Carlo".
+This directory contains all the source code belonging to the paper.

 The experiments presented in the paper, as well as two that were cut for space, are each organized as a single Jupyter notebook.
 To look at them, it should be